trinsic-id/v2-sdk/docs/reference/index.md

 # Overview

-If you are ready to begin integrating the SDK, make sure you have an SDK installed and configured.
-You can install each SDK by following the instructions in each page under **Build** in the sidebar.

-When using the SDK, you can pass parameters to the default service constructors and use the provided methods to set different active profiles.
+This section serves as the reference for the Trinsic API, which can be accessed using any of our [SDKs](/cli/).

 ## Authentication
 ### Auth Tokens
-Authentication with the Trinsic platform operates off of auth tokens, which are strings that operate similarly to API keys.
+Authentication with the Trinsic platform uses auth tokens, which are strings that operate similarly to API keys.

 Unlike API keys, however, Trinsic utilizes [zero-knowledge proofs](/learn/platform/security) to sign SDK calls using an auth token, without ever transmitting the auth token itself down the wire.
-This provides increased security compared to API keys, while being more convenient than other public/private key schemes.
+This provides increased security compared to API keys, while being more convenient than other auth schemes, such as public/private tokens.

 ### Custom Protection of Auth Tokens

 We provide helper methods to [protect](/reference/services/account-service#protect) auth tokens -- enabling you to perform custom security operations.
 An auth token, once protected with a code, is unusable until unprotected with that same code.
-Protection and unprotection and performed entirely on-device.
+Protection and unprotection are performed entirely on-device.

 ### Using Auth Tokens in the SDK